A high quality, long-life, nickel sulphide asset

-The process plant at Savannah was commissioned in August 2004 and comprises a single stage crusher, SAG mill, flotation, thickening and filtering stages to produce a bulk nickel, copper, cobalt concentrate.
-Over the 2004 to 2016 initial operating period, metallurgical recoveries averaged 86-89% for nickel, 94-97% for copper and 89-92% for cobalt.
-The plant was originally designed for a throughput of 750,000 tonnes per annum, but consistently outperformed the design specifications with rates exceeding 1 million tonnes on an annualised basis.
+The process plant comprises a conventional single stage crusher, SAG mill, flotation, thickening and filtering stages to produce a bulk nickel, copper, cobalt concentrate.
+The plant was originally designed for a throughput of 750,000 tonnes per annum, but consistently outperforms the design specifications with rates exceeding 1 million tonnes on an annualised basis.

 Since mining operations began, more than $150 million has been invested in mining, processing and site infrastructure including the underground mine, processing plant, a paste fill plant, a 180-room accommodation village, workshops, office buildings, tailings, water storage facilities, concentrate storage facilities and other associated infrastructure.